htdebeer/pandocomatic/index.md

 ##### postprocessors

-Similar to the `preprocessors` property, the `postprocessors` property is a list of scripts to run after the pandoc conversion.
-Each post processor takes as input the converted document and outputs that document with the changes made by the post processor.
-Post processors come in handy for cleaning up output, checking for dead links, do string replacing, and so on.
+Similar to the `preprocessors` property, the `postprocessors` property is a list of scripts or programs to run after the pandoc conversion has finished.
+Each postprocessor takes as input the converted document and outputs that document with the changes made by the postprocessor.
+Postprocessors come in handy for cleaning up output, checking for dead links, do string replacing, and so on.

 **Examples**